award

 The Right to Get Paid Minimum Wage

 Employees covered under the Federal Labor Standards Act are entitled to the federal minimum wage.
 Employees who are not receiving minimum wage have a claim for a wage and hour dispute against their employer.
-The same applies for California and Nevada minimum wage laws.
+The same applies to California and Nevada minimum wage laws.

 The Right to Overtime Compensation